For more information on SpLD Mathematics and dyscalculia assessments, tuition, mentoring or training email nichola.ata@gmail.com

 If you/ your child is struggling in maths and you think there may be an underlying cause, a diagnostic assessment for dyscalculia may be of benefit.
 The assessment is detailed and utilises a variety of cognitive assessments along with informal tasks to determine the underlying reason for those difficulties.

-The assessment and any diagnosis is based around the UK definition of Dyscalculia, and follows guidance from regulatory body SASC.
+The assessment and any diagnosis is based around the UK definition of Dyscalculia, and follows guidance from regulatory body SASC (2025).

 The assessment can be used to support any future application for Disabled Student Allowance (DSA).

-Why have a full diagnostic assessment for Dyscalculia?
+Why have a full diagnostic assessment for Dyscalculia or Maths Difficulties?

 What does an assessment involve?